cbonoz/agentic25/README.md

      - Points calculation logic
      - Reward validation rules
    - Endpoint: `https://autonome.alt.technology/stampx-ighkdb`
-   - Manages real-time chat state and context persistence
+   - Used as the backend of the useChat hook and manages real-time chat state and context persistence
    - Handles concurrent user sessions and load balancing for separate customer interactions.

 3. <b>Base</b>